fbpx

 Louisiana Creditors’ Rights Law Firm

 Unpaid debt is a major problem for today’s lending institutions.
 Our firm provides professional and cost-effective legal representation that enables our clients to receive the money they are owed in a timely manner.
 There are many forms of legal action that can be taken against a debtor, resulting in regaining control over your accounts receivable.
 If you are looking for an experienced law firm that will provide you with personal service and aggressive representation, you have come to the right place.
-Call us today to speak to a creditors’ rights attorneys about what we can do for your firm or bank.
+Call us today to speak to a creditors’ rights attorney about what we can do for your firm or bank.

 Our creditors’ rights attorneys have over 50 years of collective experience representing many national and regional banks, credit card companies, finance companies, credit unions, and commercial lenders.
 We handle all types of creditors’ rights cases including collection of delinquent credit cards and promissory notes, repossession of automobiles, foreclosure of home mortgages, pursuing deficiency judgments after a repossession or foreclosure, evictions, and representing our clients in bankruptcy court if a debtor files for Chapter 7 or Chapter 13 protection.